When properly implemented, landing page optimization can increase clicks, earn higher advertising ROI, and generate more HVAC leads for your business.

 Add an Exit Popup

-An exit popup is a prompt that comes up when a visitor is about to click out of your landing page or navigate away.
-An exit popup can help increase conversions by 5% to 10% and, in some cases, much more.
+An exit pop-up is a prompt that appears when a visitor is about to click out of your landing page or navigate away.
+Depending on the design and audience, it can help increase conversions by 2% to 4%.

 Compelling Calls to Action

 Your call to action should engage the reader.
-Instead of “call now,” try something like “increase your A/C efficiency.”
-Again, a compelling call to action will speak to the visitor’s needs.
-But make sure not to make it too long or complicated.
+Instead of “call now,” try “Get a free A/C efficiency check today.”
+A compelling call to action will meet the visitor’s needs without being too long or complicated.

 Tweak Headlines